-After the spring of 2022, all coaches will be required to be certified with a Level 100 certification or higher to coach at a sanctioned U.S. Ski & Snowboard event.
-Please plan ahead and sign up for a L100 course soon.
-Coach membership will be "pending" until Level 100 requirements are met during the 2022-23 season.
+After the Spring of 2024, all coaches will be required to be certified with a Level 100 certification or higher to coach at any sanctioned U.S. Ski & Snowboard event.
+Please plan ahead and sign up now for a Level 100 course.
+Starting in the 2024-25 season, coach membership will be "pending" until Level 100 requirements are met.